The previous chapter may be found here.

 first one is from the eastern end of the north moat.

 Valle Toledo panorama.
 35 57.461N 106 28.890W

-on the boundary of the second and third frames, with the north
+Cerro Trasquilar to the right of the road, with the north caldera

-caldera wall beyond.
+wall beyond between the two.
 The gentle slope in the foreground is

-Turkey Ridge forms the skyline across the fourth and fifth ridge.
+Turkey Ridge forms the skyline at center right in the panorama.
 This dome complex occupies the mouth of the Toledo Embayment.
-The dome on the left side of the sixth frame is the nearest dome of Cerros de los Posos, age 1.54 million years, which is thought to be another remnant of the domes of the Toledo ring fracture.
+The dome at far right is the nearest dome of Cerros de los Posos, age 1.54 million years, which is thought to be another remnant of the domes of the Toledo ring fracture.